 With this Aim, we will take an even greater step towards environmental realism, to place duration-driving feedbacks (Fig. 2) into a fully natural context and thereby to “field test” our predictions.
 As noted above, recent work on naturalizing lab mice with “dirty roommates” {Beura, 2016 #7712}, serial infections {Reese, 2016 #7721}, or fecal {Rosshart, 2017 #7728} or in utero {Rosshart, 2019 #7801} exposures to the microbes borne by wild mice under otherwise-controlled conditions has shown that lab mice exposed to natural microbes rapidly exhibit shifts in immune phenotype that alter resistance to microbial and inflammatory challenges.
 Thus. the importance of incorporating environmental realism into immunological experiments is increasingly appreciated {Abolins, 2017 #7747;Abolins, 2018 #7746}.
 Furthermore, previous work of others {Scott, 1991 #1389;Scott, 2006 #1388} as well as ourselves in experimental outdoor mesocosms {Leung, 2018 #7710} has shown that mice in a more natural environment exhibit greater duration of nematode infection compared to mice in the lab.

-The outdoor farmlike environment of the mouse enclosures at Princeton’s research station alters a number of immunologically important factors for mice {Budischak, 2018 #7744} that make the impact upon nematode susceptibility unsurprising.
-For T. muris infections, for example, microbial diversity leads the nematodes to exhibit higher hatching rates than in sterile conditions {Hayes, 2010 #2382}, and the nematodes appear to select microbial taxa within the colon that promote chronicity of infection {White, 2018 #7875}.
-These microbes are likely to promote Th1 and Th17 (among other immunological changes observed by {Beura, 2016 #7712;Reese, 2016 #7721;Rosshart, 2017 #7728;Rosshart, 2019 #7801}); we thus expect that natural environments will always benefit the worms and promote long duration of infection.

 Leveraging the real-world environmental context to hone and field-test predictions.
 To test these predictions, we will titrate in a natural environmental context.
 We will begin with fecal feeding experiments across all host strains, for the refined (possibly strain-specific) dose range – transferring fecal pellets from inbred mice maintained outdoors in a germ-rich but nematode-free environment to lab recipients via coprophagy.
 Each summer for the full duration of the project, we will also field-test dose response experiments outdoors in C57BL/6 and B10.BR (predation-resistant non-albinos) so that we can assess how dramatically dose-response relationships are changed, and to generate feces of worm-free controls outdoors, for subsequent transfer to mice kept back in the laboratory.
 We will not allow infections go patent outdoors.
 Our sample sizes outdoors will be larger than in lab experiments but still tractable (in line with our past work that was sufficiently powered in each treatment group {Leung, 2018 #7710}).
 We are especially keen to observe whether outdoor living shifts all genotypes towards greater chronicity of infection (and potentially towards greater parasite domination of immune signaling).
 We hypothesize that infection duration will indeed be enhanced across all host*dose combinations with Th1 enhanced outdoors.
 We further hypothesize that we will be able to explain those shifts via alterations to the relative magnitude of Th1 feedbacks and parasite biomass-driven Th1 feedback in the more natural environment.